 Any last thoughts?

 My time at Loughborough University London was indeed a wonderful experience.
-I found both the environment inspiring and the support from every one to be of very high standard and I was impressed by the degree of Deaf/Disabled Awareness from University staff and students demonstrated which I truly appreciated in my studies.
-I thoroughly enjoyed studying my Diplomacy, Statecraft and Foreign Policy course MSc.
-It was a fascinating course, and I plan to use what I learned to succeed in my goal in entering the field of Diplomacy in the future.
-I could see myself becoming involved in diplomatic endeavours, lecturing, government work, and maybe even becoming the first Deaf Prime Minister of the UK!
+I found both the environment inspiring and the support from every one to be of very high standard and I was impressed by the degree of Deaf/Disabled Awareness from university staff and students demonstrated which I truly appreciated in my studies.
+I thoroughly enjoyed studying my degree within the Institute for Diplomacy and International Governance; it was a fascinating course, and I plan to use what I learned to succeed in my goal in entering the field of Diplomacy in the future.